morganmac25/EchoSphere/README.md

-# EchoSphere 🎵 Spotify Top Artists Visualizer
+# Top Spotify Artists
 ## Overview
-EchoSphere is a web application that allows Spotify users to discover and visualize their top artists through an intuitive, personalized interface.
-By leveraging the Spotify Web API, EchoSphere provides users with insights into their music listening habits.
+Top Spotify Artists is a web application that allows Spotify users to discover and visualize their top artists through an intuitive, personalized interface.
+By leveraging the Spotify Web API, this program provides users with insights into their music listening habits.

-## Features 🚀
+## Features
 * Seamless Spotify Account Authentication
 * Retrieve and Display Top Artists
 * Elegant, Responsive Design
 * Secure OAuth 2.0 Implementation

-## Technologies Used 💻
+## Technologies Used
 * Node.js
 * Express.js
 * Spotify Web API